Miao-Cloud/CourseWork2020-21/Programming Tutorials/Health Counter.md

     This means when something, the player, collides with it the health count will increase by 1.

+    ---

 4. Give the health decrease object a script called DeathScript.
 Once the script is open, delete anything inside the public class {} and replace it with the following:

-..*  void OnTriggerEnter2D (Collider2D col)
+     void OnTriggerEnter2D (Collider2D col)

     {

             GameControlScript.health -= 1;

     }

-    ..*This means when something, the player, collides with it the health count will decrease by 1.
+    This means when something, the player, collides with it the health count will decrease by 1.

 5. Now the player will need a movement script.
 Give the player object the script, name it MovementScript.
 Open it and insert the following: